-  Test this by loading the coffin with a specified load, then they check for deformation or failure.
+The coffin is weighted with a specified load, then checked for deformation or failure.
 If the coffin remains within the agreed parameters it passes.

-A ) Intertek test by placing the coffin on rollers to see if it moves freely without any snagging.
+A) The coffin is placed on rollers to see if it moves freely without any snagging.